 Recently I have written a guide for the local WordPress setup with the XAMPP (you can try this also).

-Today, I found another most straightforward way to create a local copy of your live WordPress site for the customisation and all.
+Today, I found another most straightforward way to create a local copy of your live WordPress site for customization and all.
 I am sharing the guide How I made a local setup with the DesktopServer.
 You can set up a WordPress blog within 10 minutes with the help of DesktopServer.

 Download the DesktopServer from the official site